Fabian Gottlieb von Bellingshausen: Early life and career

-Bellingshausen was born to a Baltic German noble Bellingshausen family in the Lahhetagge Manor, Ösel County in the Governorate of Livonia of the Russian Empire; now Saare County, Estonia.
+Bellingshausen was born into the Baltic German noble Bellingshausen family in the Lahhetagge Manor, Ösel County in the Governorate of Livonia of the Russian Empire; now Saare County, Estonia.
 His paternal family had Holsteinish origins; the surname Bellingshausen was first recorded in Lübeck.
 He enlisted as a cadet in the Imperial Russian Navy at the age of ten.
 After graduating from the Kronstadt naval academy at age eighteen, Bellingshausen rapidly rose to the rank of captain.

 First Russian circumnavigation

 A great admirer of Cook's voyages, Bellingshausen served from 1803 in the first Russian circumnavigation of the Earth.
 He was one of the officers of the vessel Nadezhda ("Hope"), commanded by Adam Johann von Krusenstern.
 The mission was completed in 1806.
 After the journey, Bellingshausen published a collection of maps of the newly explored areas and islands of the Pacific Ocean.

 Service as captain

 Bellingshausen's career continued with the command of various ships in the Baltic and Black Seas.
-From 1812 to 1816 he commanded the frigate Minerva and from 1817 to 1819 the frigate Flora, both in the Black Sea Fleet.
+From 1812 to 1816, he commanded the frigate Minerva and from 1817 to 1819 the frigate Flora, both in the Black Sea Fleet.
 During 1812 he met on Macquarie Island, half-way between New Zealand and Antarctica, Richard Siddins, the Australian captain of the ship Campbell Macquarie.